UN considers investigation into possible Russian war crimes in Ukraine | Law-Order

 UN considers investigation into possible Russian war crimes in Ukraine

 Russia was suspended from the 47-member Council last month over allegations of violations in Ukraine, although Moscow says it quit.
-According to U.N. rules, its envoy had the right to speak at Thursday's event but its seat was empty.
-At the same session, the U.N.
-High Commissioner for Human Rights said there were many examples of possible war crimes in the country since the Russian invasion, saying that 1,000 bodies had been recovered so far in the Kyiv region.
+At the same session on Thursday, the U.N.
+High Commissioner for Human Rights, Michelle Bachelet, said there were many examples of possible war crimes since the Russian invasion, saying that 1,000 bodies had been recovered so far in the Kyiv region.

+"The scale of unlawful killings, including indicia of summary executions in areas to the north of Kyiv, is shocking," she said.
+The Kremlin has said images of dead bodies on the streets of towns such as Bucha were staged to discredit its forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)